sol-eng/r-examples/README.md

 If you want to explore an example more closely before deploying it:

 * Clone this repository
+* Navigate the working directory to the desired example, for example with `setwd("./shiny-penguins")`
 * Restore the needed packages from the renv lock file

 ```r